 FMLA and parental leave under Wisconsin’s Family and Medical Leave Act are both gender neutral and may be taken by fathers who want to take paternity leave.

-More detail can be found on this fact sheet provided by the State of Wisconsin’s Department of Workforce Development.
+More detail can be found on the State of Wisconsin’s Department of Workforce Development.
 To file a complaint with the state’s Equal Rights Division within 30 days of the violation.
 You can find a link to the form here.

 Please note: we are not attorneys and the above summary of frequently asked questions and answers are meant to be a helpful summary but is no substitute for consulting a lawyer if you believe you need to.